This guitar is highly reminiscent of a guitar by Gibson and its Epiphone counterpart.

 And finally, the Gretsch G5622T-CB Electromatic has similar stylings to the other guitars but with some mad cool stuff going on!
 There are two super-obvious things here: firstly, there are three pickups; and secondly, it’s fitted with a Bigsby vibrato unit.

 This Electromatic has a maple neck and rosewood fingerboard.

-The pickup controls are a little unusual: it has a standard three-way switch for the bridge and neck, and an additional simple on/off switch for the middle pickup; each pickup has a knob for volume, while the bridge and neck pickup have additional knobs, one each for tone and volume.
+The pickup controls are a little unusual: it has a standard three-way switch for the bridge and neck, and an additional simple on/off toggle switch for the middle pickup; each pickup has a knob for volume, while the bridge and neck pickup have additional knobs, one each for tone and volume.
 The machineheads come courtesy of Grover.

 D’Angelico may not have as much brand-clout as other names, but in guitar manufacture terms, the six years since their relaunch isn’t a long time at all, and I expect to see a lot more about them going forward.

 I would recommend the Premier DC for intermediate players who need or want versatility from their guitar, whether it’s for experimenting or playing a variety of styles.

 Best Headless Guitar Kits – 5 Packs That Are Really Worth The Money